KDahir247/UnityTechDemo/README.md

 <br/>
 <br/>
-Working on the MessagePack Attributes on the Database Data script for all the database tables (currently)
+Working on the MessagePack Attributes on the Database Data script for all the database tables (currently) After Database system passes i will be working on the snapshot provider system and architecture (Animation that are utilizing the burst compiler)

 Unity Packages using:
 Addressables,